worldsayshi/rubberduck/README.md

 ```

 todos:
+- [ ] Bring up to speed with latest AI-scripts
 - [ ] Split out the functionality that streams command output to a buffer and make a test for it